 Pre-Filters remove pet hair and other large particles prior to primary filtration and come with nearly all air purifiers.
 Most prefilters are either foam or some sort of non-woven polyester, and some have electrostatic properties to increase filtration.
 Look for prefilters with activated carbon.
 This type of prefilter will not only trap large particles but also adsorb odors and smoke.
 Regularly changing prefilters will increase the life span of the other particle filters in the air purifier.

-** Why 0.3 microns?
+** Why 0.3 microns, and why do you now see PM2.5?
 0.3 microns is what has been determined to be the Most Penetrating Particle size.
 In terms of a HEPA filter, 0.3 microns is the Most Penetrating Particle size because it penetrates or passes through HEPA filter media the easiest - it's the hardest particle to trap.
 HEPA filters trap particles by one or a combination of three mechanisms, impaction, interception, and diffusion.
 Particles that are 0.4 microns or larger are often snared by impaction or interception while diffusion is what traps most particles 0.1 microns or smaller.
 This leaves a gap, right around the 0.3 microns, where filtration becomes extremely difficult, and thus, the weak point of the filtration spectrum.
 Much like the weakest link of a chain, a HEPA filter is only as good as its weakest point of filtration, and that is 0.3 microns.

 Air Purifiers for Allergy Relief